 411 Athletic Training Practicum III (2).
-Emphasizes application of principles of rehabilitation covered in 410.
-Students will participate in design, implementation, documentation, and evaluation of rehabilitation programs.
+Emphasizes application of principles of rehabilitation covered in 410 and 412.
+With aid of certified athletic trainer/clinical instructor, students design, implement, document, and evaluate rehabilitation programs for athletes with specific injuries.
+Coreq.: MSS 410.